Texas Catheter | Texas Condom Catheters

-Texas Catheter is used when an indwelling catheter is not appropraite or not possible to use.
-Texas Catheters are used externally and fit over the glans pens and directs voided urine in to a collection device.
-As Texas Catheters are external, they greatly reduce the risk of contraction of urinary tract infections.
+Texas Catheters are used when an indwelling catheter is not appropriate or not possible to use.
+Texas Catheters are used externally and fit over the glans penis and directs voided urine in to a collection device.
+As Texas Catheters are external, they greatly reduce the risk of contracting urinary tract infections.

 What is a Texas Catheter?